Pete Best: Dismissal

 When Lennon, McCartney, and Harrison learned that Martin and the engineers preferred replacing Best with a session drummer for their upcoming recording session on 4 September 1962, they considered dismissing Best from the group.
-Eventually, they asked Epstein to dismiss Best from the band.
+Eventually, they asked Epstein to handle this.
 Epstein agonised over the decision.
 As he wrote in his autobiography, A Cellarful of Noise, he "wasn't sure" about Martin's assessment of Best's drumming and "was not anxious to change the membership of the Beatles at a time when they were developing as personalities … I asked the Beatles to leave the group as it was".
-Epstein also asked Liverpool DJ Bob Wooler, who knew the Beatles intimately for advice, to which Wooler replied that it was not a good idea, as Best was very popular with the fans.
-Part of the dilemma for Epstein that arose at that time (when the band had not yet achieved national success, but rather local status as a good band with limited income), was that Best was an asset at gigs, popular with the girl fans, and put on a good show, ensuring venues would have a solid audience.
-The counter-argument, however, was the larger consideration of the band's having the best music producible for record sales.
-John, Paul and George ultimately decided that record production was more important than having a drummer for live stage performances who was more image than substance.
-In the meantime, Epstein refrained from telling Best that EMI had made a recording contract with the band (orally since June and in writing at the end of July 1962) which meant that a new drummer was now inevitable.
+Epstein also asked Liverpool DJ Bob Wooler, who knew the Beatles intimately, for advice, to which Wooler replied that it was not a good idea, as Best was very popular with the fans.
+Part of the dilemma for Epstein that arose at that time (when the band had not yet achieved national success, but rather local status as a good band with limited income) was that Best was an asset at gigs, popular with the group's female fans, and put on a good show, ensuring venues would have a solid audience.
+The counter-argument, however, was the larger consideration of the band's having the best music produced for record sales.
+Lennon, McCartney, and Harrison ultimately decided that record production was more important than having a drummer for live stage performances who was more image than substance.
+In the meantime, Epstein refrained from telling Best that EMI had made a recording contract with the band, which was orally since June and in writing at the end of July 1962.
 There might have been legal issues had Best known.

-Epstein decided that "If the group was to remain happy, Pete Best must go."
+Epstein decided that "if the group was to remain happy, Pete Best must go."
+Best played his last two gigs with the Beatles on 15 August at the Cavern Club, Liverpool.
 Epstein summoned Best to his office and dismissed him on Thursday, 16 August, ten weeks and a day after the first recording session.
-Best played his last two gigs with the Beatles on 15 August at the Cavern Club, Liverpool.
-He was due to play his last show on 16 August at the Riverpark Ballroom, Chester, but never turned up; Johnny Hutchinson of the Big Three was rushed in as a substitute.
+Epstein asked Best to play with the Beatles on 16 and 17 August at the Riverpark Ballroom, Chester, and Best agreed but had a change of heart and did not turn up; Johnny Hutchinson of the Big Three was rushed in as a substitute.

-Best has said he saw the Beatles after his dismissal but "we never acknowledged each other or exchanged a word."

 Mersey Beat magazine's editor, Bill Harry, claimed that Epstein initially offered the vacant drummer position in the group to Hutchinson, whom he also managed.
 Hutchinson is said to have refused the job, saying, "Pete Best is a very good friend of mine.
 I couldn't do the dirty on him."
-However, McCartney and Harrison have said they wanted Ringo from the beginning after he sat in with them at shows on several occasions when Best was absent.
-Best says that Epstein revealed at the dismissal meeting that Ringo would become the new drummer.
+However, McCartney and Harrison have said they wanted Starr from the beginning after he sat in with them at shows on several occasions when Best was absent.
+Best says that Epstein revealed at the dismissal meeting that Starr would become the new drummer.